Consistency()

 distribution of taxa between character states, so are not strictly comparable

-between characters in which these factors differ.
+between characters in which these factors differ; and values cannot be

 Arguments